The voiceless

 As well as his life, Kamui also loses his story, his voice, to the oligarchs who dehumanize him, stripping him of his name, background, and history.
 The onus falls on the player to give a voice to that face.
 To do so, we depend, a little like studying history from primary source documents, entirely on the other characters’ Rashomon of contradictory interpretations and recollections and the “truths” various powerful political and economic forces manipulate.

 Further complicating the situation is the existence of Ayame.
 Enzawa, though an unreliable source, calls her “closer to Format Kamui than anyone else.”
 I take Ayame to be basically the same as Kamui, merely assigned to another gender.
-In “HIKARI,” Shimohira Ayame writes via Tokio as her body, “a girl was used for ‘Ayame’ in order to differentiate her from Kamui.
+“HIKARI,” Shimohira Ayame, channeled through Tokio, writes, “a girl was used for ‘Ayame’ in order to differentiate her from Kamui.
 They simply switched genders.”
 The distinction is irrelevant enough that “biological male” bodies can be Ayame, as Meru and, arguably, Kei Nanami demonstrate.

 Warning the HC Unit of the complications of the Kamui Case in “Decoyman,” Nakategawa tells them, “Go ahead and toss ‘common sense’ right out the window for this.”
 As this analysis bears out, he is honest on at least one point, agreeing with Tokio when he warns the player of the dizzying “facts” of the Triangle Towers: “From here on out, it’s a different world.
 Our kind of ‘common sense’ will be of no use there.”